Ransomware group LockBit is disrupted by a global police operation that includes 2 arrests

 “These are criminals,” he said, although the lack of a Russian crackdown indicates that Moscow tolerates the gang's activity.

-“We have disrupted at every level the criminal operation of the LockBit ransomware group,” Europol's Deputy Executive Director of Operations Jean-Philippe Lecouffe said at the news conference.
-“Today we have dealt a decisive blow not only to their operation, but also importantly, to their reputation.”
+“Today we have dealt a decisive blow not only to their operation, but also importantly, to their reputation," said Europol’s deputy executive director of operations, Jean-Philippe Lecouffe.

-Cybersecurity experts wondered Tuesday how much detail law enforcement obtained in infiltrating LockBit’s infrastructure on affiliate negotiations with victims, including who quietly paid ransoms and how much.
+Cybersecurity experts wondered how much detail law enforcement obtained on LockBit affiliates' negotiations with victims, including who quietly paid ransoms and how much.
 Influenced by specialty firms they hire to respond to attacks, victims generally resist admitting publicly that ransomware is to blame.

-Officials told reporters the gang targeted 2,000 victims worldwide, including 200 in the U.K. Biggar said the numbers will be “significant underestimates.”
+Officials told reporters the gang targeted 2,000 victims worldwide.
+Biggar said the numbers will be “significant underestimates.”

 Artur Sungatov and Ivan Kondratyev, the two indicted Russians, are accused of deploying LockBit against manufacturing companies in the U.S. and semiconductor businesses worldwide.
-Kondratyev allegedly used the ransomware against municipal and private targets in Oregon, Puerto Rico and New York and others victims in Singapore, Taiwan, and Lebanon while Sungatov allegedly deployed it against manufacturing, logistics and insurance companies in Minnesota, Indiana, Puerto Rico, Wisconsin, Florida, and New Mexico.
+Kondratyev allegedly used it against municipal and private targets in Oregon, Puerto Rico and New York and other victims in Singapore, Taiwan, and Lebanon, while Sungatov allegedly deployed it against manufacturing, logistics and insurance companies in Minnesota, Indiana, Puerto Rico, Wisconsin, Florida and New Mexico.

+The U.S. Treasury Department imposed sanctions on Sungatov and Kondratyev in what was called the first in an "ongoing collaborative effort" with the Justice Department, FBI and international partners targeting LockBit.

+Technically, as of 2021, U.S. victims of ransomware extortion could be prosecuted for paying ransoms to sanctioned individuals and groups.
+That has not happened, however.

-Ransomware is the costliest and most disruptive form of cybercrime, crippling local governments, court systems, hospitals and schools as well as businesses.
-It is difficult to combat as most gangs are based in former Soviet states and out of reach of Western justice.
-Law enforcement agencies have scored some recent successes against ransomware gangs, most notably the FBI's operation against the Hive syndicate.
-But the criminals regroup and rebrand.
+Law enforcement agencies have scored other recent successes against ransomware gangs, most notably the FBI's operation against the Hive syndicate.

-Britain's National Cyber Security Centre has previously warned that ransomware remains one of the biggest cyber threats facing the U.K. and urges people and organizations not to pay ransoms if they are targeted.

 Credit: AP